gvwilson/thirdbit/src/fiction/madica/index.md

 It was a real question this time, and when she heard the uncertainty in the jetbot's voice, Madica knew it was really Ike.

-"You're---they---Ike, what *happened*?
+"You're—they—Ike, what *happened*?
 What did they *do* to you?"

 "They enhanced me," he said.
 "That's what 'ELF' stands for:
 Enhanced Life Form.
-It's an acronym---you take the first letter from each word, and---"
+It's an acronym—you take the first letter from each word, and—"

 "I know what an acronym is!"
 Madica snapped.

 "Ssh."
 Laurellen put her hand on Madica's shoulder and squeezed.
-"Ike, did it---did they hurt you?"
+"Ike, did it—did they hurt you?"

 "No!" he exclaimed, excitement back in his voice.
-"They took me to this room, kind of like a factory but more like a doctor's office, and there were all sorts of books with pictures of other ELFs, and I got to use this really cool computer program to design what I wanted to be, and, and---do you like it?"
+"They took me to this room, kind of like a factory but more like a doctor's office, and there were all sorts of books with pictures of other ELFs, and I got to use this really cool computer program to design what I wanted to be, and, and—do you like it?"
 He spun in a circle, waggling the flaps on his wings.
 "And the best part is, I can fly!
 I can really fly!"

 Madica felt Laurellen's fingers dig into her shoulder.
 "Oh, Ike…" her friend whispered.
 Every other boy in their grade had their wings come in before Ike's.
-When his finally sprouted, and one of them turned out to be flumpy, Madica had teased him just like everyone else at school---everyone except Laurellen.
+When his finally sprouted, and one of them turned out to be flumpy, Madica had teased him just like everyone else at school—everyone except Laurellen.
 One afternoon, when the two of them had been walking home after school, Madica had made another joke.
 She couldn't remember exactly what she'd said, but she would never forget what Laurellen had done.
 She had stopped dead on the sidewalk and said, in the same quiet voice Madica's mom saved for special occasions, "You take that back."

 "What?"
 Madica had asked.
-"I was just---"
+"I was just—"

 "You take that back, or you can find someone else to be your best friend, because I'm not going to be best friends with a bully."